Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 man needs for a rational life (including a rational happiness, not just mere

-into nature and set up that relationship.
+them into nature and set up that relationship.

 (Objectivism plainly agrees with the spirit of the 19th-century British